 LANGUAGE IN ANGUILLA

-English is the official language.
-The most common language, other than English, is the islands own English-Creole language.
-It is referred to locally by terms such as “dialect” (pronounced dialec), or “Anguillian”.
+English is the official language of Anguilla.
+The most common language, other than English, is the islands own English-Creole language, referred to locally as dialect or Anguillian.

 WEATHER IN ANGUILLA